jestjs/jest/docs/TutorialAsync.md

 ## `.rejects`

 The`.rejects` helper works like the `.resolves` helper.
 If the promise is fulfilled, the test will automatically fail. `expect.assertions(number)` is not required but recommended to verify that a certain number of [assertions](https://jestjs.io/docs/en/expect#expectassertionsnumber) are called during a test.
-It is otherwise easy to forget to await a .resolves assertion. it is otherwise easy to forget to `return`/`await` the `expect.resolves`.
+It is otherwise easy to forget to `return`/`await` the `expect.resolves`.

 ```js
 // Testing for async errors using `.rejects`.